arpit620/cheatsheets/python/README.md

 1. `time_decorator`: Create a decorator to measure run time for a function
 2. `logging_adv/basics`: How to create logs for your module
 3. `global_variables`: 3 ways to set global variables
+4. `decorators`: How to use decorators and property tags

 Extras: